Understanding the BAC Table in the Handbook

 - Five fl oz. of table wine (12 %).

-In other words, it doesn’t matter if you drink a standard drink of beer, wine, or spirits; they all contain the same amount of pure alcohol and will affect you the same way.
+In other words, it doesn’t matter if you drink a standard-size glass of beer, wine, or spirits; they all contain the same amount of pure alcohol and will affect you the same way.

 A 16 oz. glass of beer, for example, is more than the standard drink.
 Since beers can contain more than 5 % alcohol (ABV), 16 oz. of beer can contain up to 2 ounces of pure alcohol (more than three standard drinks).